julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 Today, **environmental exploitation** has become urgent.
 White sage populations are collapsing.
 Palo Santo forests are illegally stripped.

-Burning these plants without understanding their ecological cost isn't spiritual - **it's consumerism wearing a mask of tradition**.
+Burning these plants without understanding their ecological cost isn't spiritual: **it's consumerism wearing a mask of tradition**.

 ---